An accident can happen at any time, catching us off guard and out of the blue.

 From your body producing adrenaline and your mind racing and experiencing information and emotional overload, you should not demand too much of it straight away.

-There is a range of ways you can do this so that you ensure you are looking after your health and well-being.
+You can do this in a range of ways to ensure you are looking after your health and well-being, says Psychology Today.

 You may have an injury